-Plants from the Soldanella genus are hardy perennials that reach a height of 15 to 40 cm.
+Plants from the Soldanella genus are hardy perennials that reach a height of 15 to 40 cm (6 to 16 inches).

-They have a foliage of heart shaped leaves and bloom from late in spring through to early summer, when they carry fringed bell shaped flowers of white or blue.
+They have a foliage of heart shaped leaves.
+They bloom from late in spring through to early summer, when they carry fringed bell shaped flowers of white or blue.

-Their small size makes Soldanella ideal for use in rock gardens.
+Their small size makes Soldanella plants ideal for use in rock gardens.